SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 The 0/1-series has prescalers in every power of two from 2 to 256, and at the extreme ends, typical operating frequencies will result in an ADC clock that is not in spec.
 Hence the second argument, Currently there is only one option: If a 1 or anything with the 1's bit set is passed, that tells the core to disregard the spec'ed minimum and maximum, and get as close to the value you asked for as possible, however accuracy may suffer and/or functionality may be impaired

-On the 0/1-series, it is noted that if analog resolution is set to 8 instead of 10 (can be done with analogReadResolution), up to 2000 MHz is supported.
-In this case, however, 50% duty cycle must be enabled, otherwise (when F_ACD <= 15000) 50% duty cycle must not be used. .

-The 2-series has a much richer selection of prescalers: Every even number up to 16, then 20, 24, 28, 32, 40, 48, 56, and 64, giving considerably more precision in this adjustment.

-In either case you don't need to know the range of prescalers, just ask for a frequency and we'll get as close as possible without exceeding it, and tell you what was picked
+In either case you don't need to know the range of prescalers - just ask for the desired frequency.
+We'll get as close as possible to that number without exceeding it or going outside the chip specifications, and tell you what that number we picked was.
+If options & 0x01 is non-zero, we will skip checking whether the frequency in question is within spec, just in case you for some reason want inaccurate results from the ADC, or the chip's clock speed has been changed (which of course breaks timekeeping too - but you may not care, or may also be compensating for that.

 ```c++
 // ******* for both *******